SoK: A Framework for Unifying At-Risk User Research: Abstract

 \section{Abstract}

-\Users are people who experience elevated digital security, privacy, and safety threats because of what they do, who they are, where they are, or who they are with.
-In this systematization work, we present a framework for reasoning about \users based on a wide-ranging meta-analysis of \numpapers papers.
-Across the varied populations that we examined (\eg children, activists, women in developing regions), we identified 10 unifying \emph{contextual risk factors}---such as \cf{oppression or stigmatization} and \cf{access to a sensitive resource}---which augment or amplify \spasadj threats and their resulting harms.
-We also identified technical and non-technical practices that \users adopt to attempt to protect themselves from \spasadj threats.
-We use this framework to discuss barriers that limit \users' ability or willingness to take protective actions.
-We believe that the security, privacy, and human-computer interaction research and practitioner communities can use our framework to identify and shape research investments to benefit \users, and to guide technology design to better support \users.
+\Users are people who \postsubmission{experience risk factors that augment or amplify their chances of being digitally attacked and/or suffering disproportionate harms.} In this systematization work, we present a framework for reasoning about \users based on a wide-ranging meta-analysis of \numpapers papers.
+Across the varied populations that we examined (\eg children, activists, people with disabilities), we identified 10 unifying \emph{contextual risk factors}---such as \cf{\marginalization} and \cf{access to a sensitive resource}---that augment or amplify \spasadj risks and their resulting harms.
+We also identified technical and non-technical \emph{practices} that \users adopt to attempt to protect themselves from \spasadj risks.
+We use this framework to discuss \emph{barriers} that limit \users' ability or willingness to take protective actions.
+We believe that researchers and technology creators can use our framework to identify and shape research investments to benefit \users, and to guide technology design to better support \users.